An extension to my book 'Steam Trains and Jigsaw puzzles' published in 2007 and 2013.

-If you wish to communicate with me about steam trains and related railway art, or to answer my requests for answers to my queries, please email David, at : email@example.com
+If you wish to communicate with me about steam trains and related railway art, or to answer my requests for answers to my queries, please email David, at : firstname.lastname@example.org

 Saturday, 23 October 2010

 For today's post (23rd October 2010), I am focusing on a special express train, the 'Coronation Scot', as depicted in just three of many jigsaw puzzles.

 The first pic shows a puzzle full of impact, Coronation Scot, a 500-piece example from KG Games.
 The close up view of a streamlined Stanier 'Pacific' locomotive No.6220 Coronation, in blue and white livery and 3/4 elevation, can be compared/contrasted directly with the expansive trainshed of a huge mainline station.
 The train wins easily relegating the terminus to a minor role.
 The artist is not named.

 Pic number two shows a picture from the famous railway artist David Weston.
 I know of only two of David's railway paintings, and they are certainly not his best, that have been reproduced in the jigsaw trade - as half of the 200-piece Steamtrains series by Falcon.
 The better one, Coronation Scot-LMS, shows a 'Coronation' class 4-6-2, in red (crimson lake) and gold livery, hauling the famous express.
 The backdrop is heavy industry (blast furnaces?) emitting what appears to be a 'golden glow'.
 The famous express, subdued lighting and heavy industry combine to make a memorable, but small, jigsaw puzzle.